MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/unifiedlabelingclient-version-release-history.md

 - 10447949 Fixed an issue where the **Delete Label** icon may not appear in the Outlook classification bar when mandatory labeling is enabled across Office, [but not in Outlook](clientv2-admin-guide-customizations.md#exempt-outlook-messages-from-mandatory-labeling).
 - 10525046 Fixed an issue where Excel may not close completely when both the AIP add-in and other add-ins are running.
 - 10565248 Fixed an issue where Outlook may fail to send a message with embedded images in rich-text with rules for [pop-ups in Outlook](clientv2-admin-guide-customizations.md#implement-pop-up-messages-in-outlook-that-warn-justify-or-block-emails-being-sent) configured.
 - 10632840 Fixed an issue where the AIP add-in may fail to load in Office apps with language related errors.
-In such cases, override the default language settings for the AIP add-in by defining the [UILanguageOverride](clientv2-admin-guide-customizations.md#override-the-default-language-settings) to match your operating system settings.

 ## Version 2.12.62.0